tears-mysthrala/Oroitz/docs/user-guides/troubleshooting.md

 - Check system resources (RAM, CPU)
 - Try smaller memory image for testing
 - Use `top` or `htop` to monitor resource usage
-- Kill and restart with different profile
+- Kill and restart if needed

 ### Mock Data Warning